msyamkumar/cs220-s22-projects/p11/README.md

 Your output should be a **scatter** plot.
 Each video should be represented as a point on the graph with the horizontal axis representing the number of views, and the vertical axis representing the number of likes.

+**Correction:** Skip any videos that do not have their ratings enabled - they don't have data for likes.

 **Requirements:**
 - Use the `scatter` function from lab-p11.
 - Label the horizontal axis as "views" and vertical axis as "likes"